-Curling in Edinburgh goes back a very long way, at least as far back as the formation of the Duddingston Curling Society in 1795.and undoubtedly much further.
+Curling in Edinburgh goes back a long way as well.
+The Duddingston Curling Society was formally constituted in 1795, with curling history likely going back much further.

 History of Curling in Edinburgh

-The vagaries of the weather had led to several attempts to create viable indoor rinks in the late 19th Century.
-In 1912 the first ice rink in Edinburgh opened at Lochrin, very closely followed by the one at Haymarket, which was built on a site beside the station vacated by James Swan and Company Ltd, the auctioneers.
+The vagaries of the weather had led to several attempts to create viable indoor rinks in the late 19th century.
+In 1912 – the year Edinburgh Curling Club was established – the first ice rink in Edinburgh opened at Lochrin, very closely followed by the one at Haymarket, which was built on a site beside the station vacated by James Swan and Company Ltd, the auctioneers.
 The 4-sheet Lochrin rink did not last long, closing in 1915, but Haymarket flourished and remained open up until 1978.

-The 1930s saw a huge rise in the popularity of Ice Hockey, and many rinks were built across the country catering for both curling and skating.
-The main rink at Murrayfield was completed in 1939, but was immediately requisitioned for war use, and only opened for use in 1951.
+The 1930s saw a huge rise in the popularity of ice hockey, and many rinks were built across the country catering for both curling and skating.
+The main rink at Murrayfield was completed in 1939, but was immediately requisitioned for war use, and only opened for public use in 1951.
 Although mainly catering for skating, curling took place there on a regular basis as well.

-In 1980 the present 7-sheet Murrayfield curling rink opened, effectively as a replacement for Haymarket, and many of the historic Haymarket competitions are played here, such as the Swan Trophy (believed to be the oldest continuously sponsored curling competition in the world) and the Edinburgh International which started life as the “World’s Championship” at Haymarket in 1922.
+In 1980, the present 7-sheet Murrayfield curling rink opened, effectively as a replacement for Haymarket.
+Many of the historic Haymarket competitions are played here, such as the Swan Trophy (believed to be the oldest continuously sponsored curling competition in the world) and the Edinburgh International, which started life as the “World’s Championship” at Haymarket in 1922.